AlbertoSabater/Atari-DeepReinforcementLearning/README.md

 Prior to running DQN on a game, you should copy its ROM in the 'roms' subdirectory.
 It should then be sufficient to run the script

-    ./run_cpu <game name>

-Or, if GPU support is enabled,

     ./run_gpu <game name>